On the geometric quantization of $\theta$-almost twisted Poisson manifold

-\paragraph{Abstract} A $\theta$-almost twisted Poisson manifold is a manifold $M$ together with a bivector field $\Lambda$, a 3-form $\varphi$, and a closed 1-form $\theta$ such that the exterior derivative $d\varphi$ of $\varphi$ is the wedge product of $\theta$ and $\varphi$, the anchor $\Lambda^\#(\theta)$ of $\theta$ is identically zero, and the Jacobiator (Jacobi operator; which is half the Schouten-Nijenhuis bracket of $\Lambda$ with itself) associated to $\Lambda$ is the anchor $\Lambda^\#(\varphi)$ of $\varphi$.
-In this work, we define the notion of a contravariant derivative adapted to these manifolds and establish the prequantization condition in terms of the $\theta$-almost twisted Poisson cohomology.
-We then introduce a polarization and construct a quantum Hilbert space.
-These results are illustrated by examples.
+We introduce and investigate the concept of a $\theta$-almost twisted Poisson manifold $(M,\Lambda,\varphi,\theta)$.
+This structure consists of a smooth manifold $M$ equipped with a bivector field $\Lambda$, a 3-form $\varphi$, and a closed 1-form $\theta$, satisfying the following conditions: the exterior derivative $d\varphi$ of $\varphi$ equals the wedge product $\theta \wedge \varphi$; the anchor $\Lambda^\#(\theta)$ of $\theta$ vanishes identically; and one-half of the Schouten-Nijenhuis bracket $[\Lambda, \Lambda]$ equals the anchor $\Lambda^\#(\varphi)$ of $\varphi$.
+This structure generalizes both Poisson and twisted Poisson manifolds, permitting the 3-form $\varphi$ to be non-closed in a way controlled by the 1-form $\theta$.
+We construct a Lie-Rinehart algebra on the module of 1-forms $\Omega^1(M)$, giving rise to a cochain complex and an associated cohomology theory called $\theta$-almost twisted Poisson cohomology.
+Moreover, we develop the geometric quantization of these manifolds by defining a suitable contravariant derivative, establishing a prequantization condition in terms of the cohomology, and constructing a quantum Hilbert space via polarization.
+We illustrate our results with several examples, including the computation of the cohomology and quantization on $\mathbb{R}^5$.

 Keywords: $\theta$-almost twisted Poisson manifold, Geometric quantization, prequantization, cohomology.